Atlas Project Configuration (atlas.hcl)

 - Global Config (without --env)

-atlas schema apply --env prod
+atlas schema apply --env local

 atlas schema apply \